 Natural vs Nasties

 With problem skin it’s important to use natural skincare, that can allow the skin’s natural balance to occur.
 Some ingredients in skincare has beenlinked with skin irritation, cell damage and even hormone disruption and because acne is hormonally influenced, we need to steer clear of these.
 Using hormone disrupting ingredients could lead to more problems.
-Thankfully all of our skincare is free from nasty chemicals, with no Red List ingredients.
-Our Better Choices Promise takes the worry out of choosing natural acne and pimple treatment skincare.
+With our Ethical by Nature Promise, all of our skincare is carefully checked by our Naturopaths to ensure it delivers on Aotearoa’s leading ethical, ingredient and environmental standards.
+If it’s made the grade, you can be sure it’s a kinder choice for both you and our planet.
+What's more, our Ethical by Nature Promise takes the worry out of choosing natural acne and pimple treatment skincare.

 Cleansing is key